After 40 Powerball drawings, will someone win $685M jackpot?

-DES MOINES, Iowa (AP) — After 40 drawings without a big Powerball winner, maybe Monday night's 41st attempt will be different.
+DES MOINES — After 40 drawings without a big Powerball winner, maybe Monday night's 41st attempt will be different.

 Thanks to nearly four months of futility, the Powerball jackpot has climbed to an estimated $685 million, making it the eighth largest in U.S. lottery history.
 No one has won the game's grand prize since June 5.